Updated: July 23, 2024 15 mins read Published: July 16, 2023

 Expenditures and ROI

 The cost of implementing machine learning algorithms includes not only investment in the technology itself but also expenditures on data collection, cleaning, validation, and uniformity.
 Additionally, companies might require investment in new infrastructure, such as cloud platforms or data lakes.
-Furthermore, machine learning algorithms have to be retrained and refined regularly, as data changes over time.
+Furthermore, machine learning algorithms have to be retrained and refined regularly as data changes over time.

-Custom supply chain solutions
+Custom ML-based supply chain solutions

 Project-based supply chain solutions developed by experienced technology partners like Intellias help businesses tackle their most stringent supply chain challenges.
 Whether you need to predict customer demand, smartly select suppliers, improve transportation processes, or meet any other need, a tailored supply chain solution will precisely address this challenge.
 The Intellias team can conduct a comprehensive assessment of your supply chain operations, processes, and challenges your organization faces.
 Based on this, we will develop a system that is closely tailored to your business needs.
 Intellias will ensure that your custom supply chain solution integrates seamlessly with your existing systems and does not disrupt your operations.
 In addition, we build our solutions with scalability in mind, so your system will be able to scale up or down based on demand.